Purgatory: Reformed

 After death, Reformed theology teaches that through glorification, God "not only delivers His people from all their suffering and from death, but delivers them too from all their sins."
 In glorification, Reformed Christians believe that the departed are "raised and made like the glorious body of Christ".
-Reformed theologian John F. MacArthur has written that "nothing in Scripture even hints at the notion of purgatory, and nothing indicates that our glorification will in any way be painful."
+Theologian John F. MacArthur has written that "nothing in Scripture even hints at the notion of purgatory, and nothing indicates that our glorification will in any way be painful."

+Walls' argument

 Jerry L. Walls and James B. Gould have likened the glorification process to the core or sanctification view of purgatory "Grace is much more than forgiveness, it is also transformation and sanctification, and finally, glorification.
 We need more than forgiveness and justification to purge our sinful dispositions and make us fully ready for heaven.
 Purgatory is nothing more than the continuation of the sanctifying grace we need, for as long as necessary to complete the job".